kresnasatya/dev.kresna.me/src/posts/your-favorite-js-libraries-bundle-sizes-in-a-wordle-game.md

 ![Picture of Wordle React, Svelte, and Solid](../images/wordle-react-svelte-solid.png)

-The result is React bundle sizes is near to 15x than Solid's bundle sizes.
-Then, time to build in React takes 2x than Solid's bundle sizes.
+The result is React bundle sizes is near to 15x than Solid's.
+Then, time to build in React takes 2x than Solid's.

 > I will repeat again my words again below.